-Overall, the average age of professoriate faculty and staff at UBC has declined consistently since 2014.
+Overall, the average age of professoriate faculty and staff at UBC has remained fairly consistent since 2014.

 ^{}Tenure-stream (Professoriate) faculty are referred to as professoriate.

 A closer look at the age distribution for faculty and staff provides some insights into areas that will require attention in UBC's new people strategies.